 If a new Network Connection is made before the Session has expired, the Server MUST resume communications with the Client based on state from the current Session (as identified by the Client identifier).
 If there is no Session associated with the Client identifier the Server MUST create a new Session.
 The Client and Server MUST store the Session after the Client and Server are disconnected.

-After the disconnection of a Session and before the Session Expiry interval has passed, the Server MUST store further QoS 1 and QoS 2 messages that match any subscriptions that the client had at the time of disconnection as part of the Session state.
+After the disconnection of a Session and before the Session Expiry Interval has passed, the Server MUST store further QoS 1 and QoS 2 messages that match any subscriptions that the Client had at the time of disconnection as part of the Session state.

 It MAY also store QoS 0 messages that meet the same criteria.
 State data associated with this Session MUST NOT be reused in any subsequent Session.

-After the disconnection of a Session and after the Session Expiry interval has passed, the Client and Server discard any Session state.
+After the disconnection of a Session and after the Session Expiry Interval has passed, the Client and Server discard any Session state.

 After reconnection the Session lasts as long as the Network Connection plus the new Session Expiry interval.